Concrete Block Fill Calculator

 When should I use the Concrete Block Fill Calculator?

-Use it when your task matches one of these common needs: Estimate fill for reinforced block cells.
-Convert block fill volume to cubic yards.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate grout or concrete for CMU block cores.
+Convert block core fill from cubic feet to cubic yards.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Block Fill Calculator doing with my inputs?

-In plain language: The calculator multiplies block count by fill cubic feet per block, adds waste, converts to cubic yards, and rounds 60 lb and 80 lb bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Adjusted cubic feet = block count x fill cubic feet per block x (1 + waste percent / 100).
+Cubic yards = adjusted cubic feet / 27.
+Bag counts use common 60 lb and 80 lb bag yields and round up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Block Fill Calculator inputs mean?

-Block count: how many block cores you plan to fill.
-Fill per block: the cubic feet of grout or concrete needed per block.
-Waste percent: extra fill for spillage, overfilled cores, and measurement differences.
+Block count: how many CMU blocks or filled cells you plan to fill, depending on how your takeoff is written.
+Fill per block: the cubic feet of grout or concrete needed for one block or filled cell from product data, a drawing, or a takeoff.
+Waste percent: extra fill for spillage, overfilled cells, pump loss, cleanouts, and small measurement differences.
 Bag counts: rounded estimates using common dry-mix bag yields.
+Check the actual bag label before buying.

 How should I read the Concrete Block Fill Calculator answer?